barotto/IBMulator/BUILD_WINDOWS.md

 We will use mingw-w64 (mingw-w64.org) under **MSYS2** (www.msys2.org)

 1. Go to the [MSYS2 website](http://www.msys2.org), download the x86_64 package
-and follow its install instructions.
+and follow its installation instructions.
-2. Open the **MSYS2 MSYS** shell and using the package manager `pacman`:
+2. Open the **MSYS2 MSYS** shell and install the toolchain:
-install the toolchain:
-`pacman -S mingw-w64-x86_64-binutils mingw-w64-x86_64-gcc`
-install cmake, make, Autotools, and git:
-`pacman -S mingw-w64-x86_64-cmake mingw-w64-x86_64-pkg-config make pkgconfig autoconf automake libtool git`
+`pacman -S mingw-w64-x86_64-binutils mingw-w64-x86_64-gcc mingw-w64-x86_64-cmake mingw-w64-x86_64-pkg-config make pkgconfig autoconf automake libtool git`
-3. Install the libraries needed by libRocket and IBMulator
+3. Install the libraries needed by libRocket and IBMulator:
-`pacman -S mingw-w64-x86_64-SDL2 mingw-w64-x86_64-SDL2_image mingw-w64-x86_64-glew mingw-w64-x86_64-libsamplerate mingw-w64-x86_64-libarchive mingw-w64-x86_64-freetype`
+`pacman -S mingw-w64-x86_64-SDL2 mingw-w64-x86_64-SDL2_image mingw-w64-x86_64-glew mingw-w64-x86_64-libsamplerate mingw-w64-x86_64-libarchive mingw-w64-x86_64-freetype mingw-w64-x86_64-lzo2`

 You can compile IBMulator with dynamic or static linking; see [below](#installation) for more info on the two versions.
 I suggest static